 What is the latest research into processed meats and cancer?

 In 2015 the International Agency for Research on Cancer, an independent agency of the World Health Organisation (WHO), reported that processed meat was carcinogenic to humans.
 This was based on an expert review article which was summarised in the prestigious scientific journal – Lancet Oncology.
 The WHO defines processed meats as products that have undergone salting, curing, fermentation or smoking to enhance flavour or improve preservation.
 This includes products such as bacon, salami, hot dogs, ham and corned beef.
 WHO found that eating 50g of processed meats a day would increase the risk of developing bowel cancer by 18% over a lifetime – a statistic that increases with the amount of processed meat eaten.
+In fact, recent research found that people eating around 76g of red and processed meat a day had an increased risk of developing bowel cancer compared to those who ate about 21g a day.

 What are nitrates and what do they do?